-Fromt Fromthe Maintenance menu, choose Services.
-The S ervices window opens.
-Click the Radius Servers tab.
-Identify the row of the RADIUS server that you want to reconfigure, and then double-click the cell that you want to edit.
+- Step 1Click the Maintenance menu, and choose Services.The Services window opens. - Step 2 Click the Radius Servers tab. - Step 3 Identify the row of the RADIUS server that you want to reconfigure, and then double-click the cell that you want to edit.